 Based on the comparison, SPF returns one of several results: Pass, Fail, SoftFail, Neutral, or TempError/PermError.

-SPF Record Example
+Complex Multi-Service SPF Record

-Now when someone sends an email claiming to be from [email protected]
+Now when someone sends an email claiming to be from [email protected]:

-- The recipient server checks the DNS record for
+- The recipient server checks the DNS record for yourdomain.com

-- It sees that
+- It sees that sendgrid.net is allowed to send on your behalf

-is allowed to send on your behalf - If the sending server's IP is listed under
+- If the sending server's IP is listed under sendgrid.net, SPF passes

-, SPF passes - If not, SPF fails and the message may be rejected or marked as spam
+- If not, SPF fails and the message may be rejected or marked as spam

 SPF Record Breakdown